Telegram-Mini-Apps/init-data-golang/README.md

 	// Telegram Bot secret key.
 	token := "627618978:amnnncjocxKJf"

-	// Define how long since init data generation date they are valid. expIn := 24 * time.Hour
+	// Define how long since init data generation date it is valid. expIn := 24 * time.Hour

 	// Will return error in case, init data is invalid.
 To see,